Suhetu/Suhetu/README.md

 - 👋 Hi, I’m @Suhetu !
 - 👀 I’m interested in data projects revolving🌏 around Python🐍, ML⚒️, NLP👄 and CV👀
-- 🌱 I’m still learning how to become a good person💁🏻‍♂️, just kidding, a good Data Scientist
+- 🌱 I’m still learning how to become a better person💁🏻‍♂️, no, Data Scientist
 - 💞️ I’m looking to collaborate🫱🏼‍🫲🏼 on challenging🧠 Data Science projects
 - 📫 How to reach me - suhetu24@gmail.com